DFHack/dfhack/LUA_API.rst

   Returns the age of the unit in years as a floating-point value.
   If ``true_age`` is true, ignores false identities.

+* ``dfhack.units.getEffectiveSkill(unit, skill)``

+  Computes the effective rating for the given skill, taking into account exhaustion, pain etc.

 * ``dfhack.units.getNoblePositions(unit)``